PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 will probably use an ``if`` statement with a sequence of ``elif`` clauses for that purpose.
 (What else could you use?
-Well, you could put functions into a list, index into the list, and execute one of them, but that’s a lot of trouble.)
+Well, you could put functions into a list, index into the list, and execute one of them, but that's a lot of trouble.)

 ``pass`` and One-Line Code Blocks
 '''''''''''''''''''''''''''''''''